Victoria Jones, daughter of Tommy Lee Jones, found dead in San Francisco hotel, officials confirm

 Around 3:15 a.m.
 Thursday, police were called to the hotel on Mason Street on reports of a person who was deceased.
 At the scene, officers met with medics who declared an adult woman dead at the scene.

-The Office of the Chief Medical Examiner confirmed to CBS News Bay Area Friday that the woman has been identified as the 34-year-old and that her legal next of kin have been notified.
+The Office of the Chief Medical Examiner confirmed to CBS News Bay Area Friday that the woman has been identified as 34-year-old Victoria Jones and that her legal next of kin have been notified.

+In a statement to CBS News, the family of Jones said: "We appreciate all of the kind words, thoughts, and prayers."

+"Please respect our privacy during this difficult time.
+Thank you," the statement read.